Tips to Avoid UI Payment Delays, Overpayments, and Penalties

 Customers who receive the Notice of Requirement to Register for Work (DE 8405) must register for work through California’s labor exchange system, known as CalJOBS, within 21 days from the date on the notice.
 If you have used CalJOBS in the past, you will need to update your registration information and résumé.
 Failure to comply could result in denial of benefits.

 America’s Job Center of CaliforniaSM (AJCC) is your easy one-stop access to the state’s employment-related and training services.
-Explore the resources through the AJCC website and locate over 200 AJCCs throughout the state.
 Job seekers can get assistance in assessing skills, finding job opportunities and training, preparing a résumé, and more.

 To receive UI benefits, you must be able, available, and willing to accept suitable work.
 If you are not able to meet these requirements, you may be denied benefits.
 The EDD will review your individual circumstances and make an eligibility decision based on UI Code.